 Staff are expected to adopt the highest standards of behaviour when 'out' with students.
-Whilst responsible for students (eg throughout a residential trip), staff must not consume alcohol or take drugs (other than those which are medically prescribed).
+Whilst responsible for students (e.g. throughout a residential trip), staff must not consume alcohol or take drugs (other than those that are medically prescribed).
 The use of illegal drugs whilst responsible for students may lead to dismissal.

-Sexual Conduct
+Sexual conduct